Tobi-joshua/TTS_Project/README.md

-# Expert Hive TTS Project — README
+# TTS Project — README

 A beginner-friendly guide for the hand-cut syllable TTS system.
 This README is a concise, step-by-step reference so anyone can get the project running quickly.